Adapting Large Language Models to Domains via Reading Comprehension: Creating Reading Comprehension Texts

 \section{Creating Reading Comprehension Texts}

 \textbf{Title Collection for Summarization Tasks.} In the biomedicine domain, the title for each raw text in PubMed Abstracts~\citep{The-Pile} is the first sentence within the text, separated from other sentences by a newline character $\backslash n$.
 In the finance domain, we specifically collect the titles when gathering news using the FinGPT codebase~\citep{FinGPT}.
 In FreeLaw Opinions corpora~\citep{The-Pile} of the law domain, there are no explicit titles for individual raw texts.
-Instead, titles are available for some sections within each text.
+Instead, titles are available for some sections within the raw text.
 Hence, we initially divide each raw text into sections and gather as many titles as possible from these sections.
 Subsequently, we consider one section, rather than an entire raw text, as the basis for creating one reading comprehension text.

-\textbf{Regex Pattern Implementation.} For tasks which employ regex patterns to mine task examples, we fill in the patterns with the corresponding verbalizer and identify sentences that match the patterns.
+\textbf{Regex Pattern Implementation.} Before mining task examples, we truncate each raw text to its initial 1,800 tokens, enabling the insertion of comprehension tasks within a maximum sequence length of 2,048.
+For tasks which employ regex patterns to mine task examples, we fill in the patterns with the corresponding verbalizer and identify sentences that match the patterns.
 This process of expanding patterns into regular expressions follows~\citet{dont-prompt-search}: { \texttt{\{VERBAL\}}} is substituted with a capturing group that incorporates all verbalizers, separated by the alternation operator { \texttt{|}}.
 For instance, the verbalizer set { \texttt{Therefore}, \texttt{Thus}, \texttt{Hence}} is expanded to { \texttt{(Therefore|Thus|Hence)}}.
 Subsequently, the keywords listed in Table~\ref{tab:regex} are replaced with the corresponding regular expressions.
 The result is a regular expression containing capturing groups for extracting sentences.

-\textbf{Data Pre-processing and Post-processing.} Before mining task examples, we truncate each raw text to its initial 1,800 tokens, enabling the insertion of comprehension tasks within a maximum sequence length of 2,048.
-After constructing reading comprehension texts, we wrap each reading comprehension text using this template: { \texttt{\{"text":} \texttt{"ReadCompre"\}}}, by replacing the { \texttt{ReadCompre}} with one piece of reading comprehension text.
-This template is used to explicitly separate each reading comprehension text from others, so that the model can focus on the context of the current document.